abenhansen/StringUtilAndBowling/README.md

 In this case it would have been smart to test the reused code from Ariane 4, on a simulated version of the Ariane 5 flight controls instead of just expecting it to work.

 ## Investigation of JUnit 5 tools
+Investigate JUnit 5 (Jupiter).
+Explain the following, and how they are useful.
 ###@Tag
-* The tag annotation is used to filter tests to be executed for a specific test plan with the given tag name.
+* this tag annotation is used to filter tests to be executed for a specific test plan with the given tag name.
 Its useful if you have multiple test plans that test different things so you can test specific parts of the program.
 ###@Disabled
 * This tag is used to disable a test so it will not be executed.
 This is useful if you have disabled a part of your program and therefore the test is not needed.
 ###@RepeatedTest